-SHERBANU, (UV) 2018; carbon 1970s Bangladesh émigré photography, turtle shell espalier, grass tufts and faceted glass tile drawings on paper, mounted onto canvas — approximately 48 × 60 × 2″, mural installation design variable.
+SHERBANU, (UV) 2018; carbon 1970s Bengali émigré photography, turtle shell espalier, grass tufts and faceted glass tile drawings on paper, mounted onto canvas — approximately 48 × 60 × 2″, mural installation design variable.

 Original 1970s Bangladesh émigré photography and collaborative concept by Sean Maung.
 Drawings, image assemblage on canvas, book design and production by Linda Zeb Hang / WAY WZA.